-Disney's Animal Kingdom - It's not a zoo!
-From the moment you step into Disney’s Animal Kingdom, you realize this is not your typical theme park, nor is it your typical zoo.
+Disney's Animal Kingdom - From the moment you step into Disney’s Animal Kingdom, you realize this is neither your typical theme park nor your typical zoo.

 Disney's Magic Kingdom - The classic theme park experience that puts the "magic" in Disney.

-Disney's Hollywood Studios - Experience a world of glitz, glamour and the excitement of show business.
+Disney's Hollywood Studios - Experience a world with glitz, glamour, and the excitement of show business.

 Epcot - It's like two worlds in one!
-Future World celebrates technology and the World Showcase, international heritage.
+Future World celebrates technology while the World Showcase celebrates international heritage.

 Disney World Water Parks

-Disney's Typhoon Lagoon - Where can Modern-day Swiss Family Robinsons immerse themselves in a day of adventure in a water playground that looks like it was left behind by a great storm?
-At Disney's Typhoon Lagoon!
+Disney's Typhoon Lagoon - Modern-day Swiss Family Robinsons immerse themselves in a day of adventure in a water playground that looks like it was left behind by a great storm.

 More to See at Disney World